 But there have been complications along the way.
 One side effect of the surgery is that Sarah has ongoing double vision due to the tumour’s proximity to her optic nerve.
 And, despite completing the marathon only a year ago, a 5km run is now a struggle for her.

-Sarah post-surgery
+Sarah, post-surgery

-Despite this, money invested in brain tumour research has been far lower than the amounts invested in other cancers and, as a result, there has not been the same progress in treatment and survival.
+Brain tumours kill more people under 40 than any other cancer, yet investment in brain tumour research has been far lower than for other cancers.
+As a result, there has not been the same progress in treatment and survival.

-“I chose to support Brain Research UK because although I know I will most likely always have a brain tumour, research can bring us a step closer to a cure for future generations.”
+“I chose to support Brain Research UK because, although I know I will most likely always have a brain tumour, research can bring us a step closer to a cure for future generations.”

 Find out more